cwhite911/trianglenc-crime/README.md

 ![Filter and Animate](https://raw.githubusercontent.com/cwhite911/trianglenc-crime/master/images/changeColorAttribute.png)

+> How can you improve the current visualization?
+Take a few minutes to explore other channel options.

 ### 13. Create a team visualization with the other members at your table or by yourself.

 #### Requriements